hanlin123456666/DS-5690-Project/README.md

 While the test results are slightly lower than the validation performance, the model remains effective and demonstrates a solid generalization capability.

 ## User-interface (Whisper small model)
+1. run 2-Train_WhisperSmall.ipynb
-You can upload the audio file.
+2. You can upload the audio file.
 ![image](https://github.com/user-attachments/assets/1a18f08c-8930-475b-9616-42bcceba7d0f)

-You click submit and get the result.
+3. You click submit and get the result.
 ![image](https://github.com/user-attachments/assets/1eb3618d-5d59-41de-a93a-990c02eab103)

 ## Additional Resources